equinixmetal-archive/api-docs/docs/000-intro.md

 The `expand` parameter is accepted for all `GET` requests on all resources and collections, and should be specified as a comma-separated list.

+    /user?expand=emails,organizations,memberships

+`expand` may be used in conjunction with the `fields` parameter, provided that the collection(s) you want to expand are contained in the `fields` list.

+	# Good :-)
+	/user?fields=display_name,organizations&expand=organizations

+	# Bad :-(
+	/user?fields=display_name&expand=organizations

 ## Group Errors